-Since the September 11, 2001 terrorist attacks on the United States, the United States government has issued warnings that energy assets, including our nation's pipeline infrastructure, may be the future target of terrorist organizations.
+The United States government has issued warnings that energy assets, including our nation's pipeline infrastructure, may be the future target of terrorist organizations.
 Some of our facilities are subject to standards and procedures required by the Chemical Facility Anti-Terrorism Standards.
 We believe we are in compliance with all material requirements; however, such compliance may not prevent a terrorist attack from causing material damage to our facilities or pipelines.
-Any such terrorist attack on our facilities or pipelines or those of our customers could have a material adverse effect on our business.
+Any such terrorist attack on our facilities or pipelines, those of our customers, or in some cases, those of other pipelines could have a material adverse effect on our business, financial condition and results of operations.